jhsu802701/rails_from_scratch_rails5/03-01-minitest_reporters.md

 # Unit 3
 ## Chapter 1: Minitest Reporters
 In this chapter, you will set up Minitest Reporters.
+It provides features like red/green displays and a list of the most time-consuming tests within your test suite.

 ### New Branch
 Enter the command "git checkout -b 03-01-minitest_reporters"